Leap Administration#

 • Selected

-• Use Project Default — Sets the maximum amount of solver-access time to the lower of either the value in the Project Member Default Solver Access Limit field or the sum of the project’s active solver-access time records.
+Sets the maximum amount of solver-access time to the same as that of the project’s Default Solver Access Limit field.

 Viewing the Status of a Member#